MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-synapse-sql.md

 - **Message**: `Timeouts in SQL write operation.`

-- **Cause**: The problem could be caused by a SQL database transient failure.
+- **Cause**: The problem could be caused by a transient failure from the SQL database.

 - **Recommendation**:  Retry the operation.
 If the problem persists, contact Azure SQL support.